bennetdiaries/bennetdiaries.github.io/about.md

+---
+title: About the Project
+layout: default
+---

 # About the Project & The Discovery

 The Bennet Diaries Project was established in 2024 following the remarkable discovery of a significant collection of primary source material related to the life and thoughts of Bradbury Bennet, a hitherto almost unknown gentleman-naturalist of Somerset.
 Our mission is to transcribe, annotate, and make this unique archive accessible to both the scholarly community and the wider public.